SirQuiet/Githubassignment/README.md

   * _Use strokeJoin() or strokeCap()_

  This was our first assignment we had done for the class, and it was fairly simple.
- For this, I had decided to go with a city skyline, like a foggy day in a big city.
+ For this, I had decided to go with a city skyline, the result being a view of some skyscrapers in the night.
  Now I have knowledge prior to this class (Mostly due to having to retake it thanks to a bad semester for me), so I know I could've added color to it, but I decided to keep it simple and stick to the required grayscale colors.
  To keep everything from blending together, I tried to use various different shades of gray for each building (This also helped give a sense of depth to the image), and all of the lights were pure white to help them stand out.
  I primarily ended up using the line & rectangle tool to make most of the image, but I made sure to add a point or ellipse in part of the image.
 The line tool was mostly for the smaller details on the roofs of the buildings.